Identification of Dyestuff From Unknown Dyed Samples

 No colored solution Absence of vat indigo Presence of vat anthraquinone

-Result: 05: The dyed sample is found to be dyed with vat (anthraquinone) dye.
+Result: 05: The dyed sample was found to be dyed with VAT (anthraquinone) dye.

 Test: 06 (Sulphur dye)